 - Preheat oven to 425 °F. Spray a 12 cup muffin tin with non-stick cooking spray.

 - In a large bowl, whisk together the vegetable oil, sugar, eggs, buttermilk, orange juice, orange zest, and vanilla.
-Slowly add in the flour, baking powder, and salt.
+Slowly add in the flour, baking powder, salt, and cinnamon.
 Mix until just combined and no dry streaks of flour remain.
 Fold in the cranberries.

 - Divide the batter amongst the 12 muffin cups, filling nearly to the top.

 - Make the streusel topping.
 Combine the sugar, flour, butter and orange zest in a small bowl.
 Using a pastry blender or fork, cut the butter into the dry ingredients until the streusel has the texture of clumpy, wet sand.
 Sprinkle the streusel evenly over the tops of the 12 muffins.

 - Bake at 425°F for 5 minutes, then reduce the oven temp to 375°F (do not open the oven in between!) and bake for another 13-15 minutes.
 Cool muffins in the muffin tin for 10 minutes, then remove muffins and cool on a wire rack for an additional 30 minutes.